Villainy (band): Raised in the Dark

 In March 2018 Villainy released Tiny Little Island, this was followed by their second NZ stint with Incubus supporting them in Auckland and Christchurch.
 Villainy spent the rest of the year completing their upcoming record before touring NZ across spring with Shihad and releasing the second song from the upcoming album, IFXS.
-In November the band released the title track with the accompanying video being filmed during a party at singer Neill Fraser's Auckland flat.
-The band kept a low profile over summer and in March returned to the stage performing to a capacity crowd at Homegrown Festival.
+In March the band returned to the stage performing to a capacity crowd at Homegrown Festival.
 This also heralded the release of the single DREAMS and its music video, an homage to Wham!'s iconic Club Tropicana.

-Raised in the Dark debuted at #2 on release in the NZ Top 40, beaten only Ed Sheeran whose latest album was released in the same week.
+Raised in the Dark debuted at #2 on release in the NZ Top 40, beaten only by Ed Sheeran whose latest album was released in the same week.
 This was accompanied by a seven date sold out nationwide tour which included Villainy's first headline performance at Auckland's Powerstation.
 In The Rock radio stations annual Rock 1500 listener voted countdown Villainy came in at #9 with DREAMS.
 For the 2019 NZ Music Awards Villainy received nominations for Best Artwork and Best Rock Artist taking home Best Rock Artist, making this a hat-trick for the band.
 Villainy also performed their single DREAMS live at the awards.